pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 will run once all the input commits have been finished.

 ## Use Cases

 Pachyderm users implement transactions to their own workflows finding unique ways to benefit from this feature, whether it is a small research or an enterprise-grade machine learning workflow.

-Here are the most commonly employed ways of using transactions:
+Below are examples of the most commonly employed ways of using transactions.

 ###Commit to Separate Repositories Simultaneously